AdobeDocs/commerce-admin.en/help/catalog/catalog-flat.md

 1. On a new browser tab, navigate to the home page of your store and use the store navigation to browse to the category you created.

    If necessary, refresh the page to see the results.
-The change will appear within the minute or according to your cron schedule.
+The change appears within the minute or according to your cron schedule.

 ## Step 3: Remove the test data